Soraof/NetNinja-VPN/README.md

 **Total:** ~32 hours of active development in 12 days.

-> The project was started using pieces of code from the internet, and some parts using AI.
+> The project was started using pieces of code from the internet.
 > The project was not completed due to lack of time.

 ---